MP 73: Technical characteristics

-MP 73s are limited to 70 km/h.
-Each power car is equipped with four 100 kW motors operating at 750 volts.
-They are controlled by a JH camshaft driven by a 72 V low voltage servo motor, with thirty notches.
-The low voltage of 72 V, also used for lighting, is supplied by a rotary converter.
-Braking has eleven notches on the manipulator, entirely pneumatic; it is controlled by a solenoid valve.
+MP 73s were limited to 70 km/h.
+Each power car was equipped with four 100 kW motors operating at 750 volts.
+They were controlled by a JH camshaft driven by a 72 V low voltage servo motor, with thirty notches.
+The low voltage of 72 V, also used for lighting, was supplied by a rotary converter.
+Braking had eleven notches on the manipulator, entirely pneumatic; it was controlled by a solenoid valve.

-They have ribbed tires, lighter bodies, new aesthetics of the front end and more comfortable seats.
-They are equipped with the same motors (Type MP4) as the MP 68 of the Mexico City metro.
+They had ribbed tires, lighter bodies, new aesthetics of the front end and more comfortable seats.
+They were equipped with the same motors (Type MP4) as the MP 68 of the Mexico City metro.

-Due to steep gradients on the line, and very close stations, the trainsets keep a high M/T ratio to be able to obtain enough power in the climbs and powerful accelerations.
+Due to steep gradients on the line, and very close stations, the trainsets kept a high M/T ratio to be able to obtain enough power in the climbs and powerful accelerations.

-Like all metros with tires in Paris (except the MP 14) the brake shoes are made of wood.
+Like all metros with tires in Paris (except the MP 14), the brake shoes were made of wood.